MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/classifier-get-started-with.md

 When you want a trainable classifier to independently and accurately identify an item as being in particular category of content, you first have to present it with many samples of the type of content that are in the category.
 This feeding of samples to the trainable classifier is known as *seeding*.
 Seed content is selected by a human and is judged to represent the category of content.

 > [!TIP]
-> You need to have at least 50 positive samples and as many as 500.
-The trainable classifier will process up to the 500 most recent created samples (by file created date/time stamp).
-The more samples you provide, the more accurate the predictions the classifier will make.
+> You need to have at least 50 positive samples and can have as many as 500.
+The trainable classifier will process up to the 500 most recently created samples (by file created date/time stamp).
+The more samples you provide, the more accurate the predictions the classifier makes will be.

 ### Testing content